Women in the military: Gender-mixed accommodation in Scandinavia

+On submarines

-In 1985 the Royal Norwegian Navy became the first navy in the world to permit female personnel to serve in submarines.
+In 1985, the Royal Norwegian Navy became the first navy in the world to permit female personnel to serve in submarines.
 The first female submarine commander was Captain Solveig Krey aboard the first Kobben class submarine on 11 September 1995.
 The Danish Navy allowed women on submarines in 1988, the Swedish Navy in 1989, followed by the Royal Australian Navy in 1998, Canada in 2000 and Spain.

-On April 29, 2010, the United States Navy authorized women to serve aboard submarines.
+On 29 April 2010, the United States Navy authorized women to serve aboard submarines.
 Previously, objections such as the need for separate accommodation and facilities (estimates that modifying submarines to accommodate women would cost $300,000 per bunk versus $4,000 per bunk on aircraft carriers) had prevented the change.
 The Navy stated that larger SSGN and SSBN submarines had more available space and could accommodate female officers with little/no modification.
 Qualified female candidates with the desire to serve were available.
 (Women then represented 15 percent of active duty sailors and were earning about half of all science and engineering bachelor's degrees.)

 In May 2014, it was announced that three women had become the UK Royal Navy's first female submariners.

-On November 15, 2017, the first Argentinian female submarine officer, Eliana Krawczyk, disappeared in the Atlantic Ocean after the Argentinean Navy lost contact with the submarine ARA San Juan after a reported failure in the electric system.
-As one of the 44 crew members lost at sea, Krawczyk was honoured by the country's Jewish community as "La Reina De Los Mares" on International Women's Day in 2018.
+On 15 November 2017, the first Argentinean female submarine officer, Eliana Krawczyk, disappeared in the Atlantic Ocean after the Argentine Navy lost contact with the submarine ARA San Juan after a reported failure in the electric system.
+As one of the 44 crew members lost at sea, Krawczyk was honored by the country's Jewish community as "La Reina De Los Mares" on International Women's Day in 2018.

 On 4 July 2017, after two years of training, four female officers boarded a French SSBN for France's first seventy-day mixed gender patrol.
 The next generation of French submarines is designed to welcome women.

 Women are expected to join submarine crews in the Royal Netherlands Navy in 2019, with the addition of shower doors and changing-room curtains.

 In 2020, Risa Takenouchi became the first female student to enroll in Japan's MSDF Submarine Training Center, following the overturning of restrictions on women submariners.